dext0s/iac_challenge/README.md

 2. **KeyName**: The EC2 SSH key pair for the instances.
 3. **OperatorEMail**: EMail which receives the alerts on scaling up or down of the ASG.

-Also watch out with the VPCCidr filed if you are doing the test in a non-sandbox account.
+Also watch out with the VPCCidr field if you are doing the test in a non-sandbox account.
 As it creates a VPC it could mess with your network.

 ## References